 5. GOL Airlines offers regular free bus transfers for their passengers to the Jacarepagua Airport, located in the Barra da Tijuca area.

-6. To get from Galeao Airport to Santos Dumont Airport take Real Auto Onibus routes 2018 or 2145.
+From Galeao Airport to Santos Dumont Airport: take Real Auto Onibus routes 2018 or 2145.